armanexplorer/golden-codes/_rocketchat/install.md

 curl -L https://releases.rocket.chat/latest/download -o /tmp/rocket.chat.tgz
 tar xzf /tmp/rocket.chat.tgz -C /tmp

-# WARNING: you should ensure this is runing with the required node version (mostly 14.21.3)
+# WARNING: you should ensure this is running with the required node version (mostly 14.21.3)
 # Solution: install this node version in `rocketchat` user and run the following with that user
 sudo su - rocketchat
 (cd /tmp/bundle/programs/server; npm i)